How Much Of My Car Accident Injury Settlement Is For Mental Damages?

 Don't let yourself suffer in silence - if you've been injured in a car accident, get the compensation you deserve

 No one should have to go through the trauma of a car accident alone, and no one should suffer from the lingering mental effects without the compensation they are entitled to.
-When physical and emotional damages are sustained in a car accident, often an individual is seeking financial recovery for these losses - through a settlement.
+When physical and emotional distress are sustained in a car accident, often an individual is seeking financial recovery for these losses - through a settlement.

-If you've been injured in a car accident, it's important to understand that you could be entitled to compensation for more than just your physical injuries.
-Many people don't realize that mental damages are also covered in car accident settlements, and these damages can be caused by the physical injuries from the accident, or from the trauma of the event itself.
+Many people don't realize that mental anguish and emotional distress are also covered in car accident settlements, and these damages can be caused by the physical injuries from the accident, or from the trauma of the event itself.

 Contact our Austin Personal Injury Lawyers to understand your claim for mental damages after a car accident